kevinmeehanofficial/FIN_LLAMA/README.md

   <img src="assets/A Bounded Scheduling Method for Adaptive Gradient Methods.png" height="300" alt="Source: A Bounded Scheduling Method for Adaptive Gradient Methods">
 </p>

-I've learned through experimentation that it is also more challenging to train the model on an ongoing basis, such as when the foundation model was trained to a "sharp minima" with AdamW.
-Since SGD is Stochastic in its varied nature, models can be fine-tuned on an ongoing basis to market drift on a daily or weekly basis.
+I've learned through experimentation that when the foundation model was trained to a "sharp minima" with AdamW it is also more challenging to train the model on an ongoing basis.
+Since SGD is Stochastic in nature, models can be fine-tuned on an ongoing basis to market drift daily or weekly.

 One additional advantage of SGD is it has a much smaller memory footprint than Adam.
 It enables you to train much larger models than you could train on the same GPU resources with Adam.